Mbed-TLS/mbedtls-docs/kb/cryptography/asn1-key-structures-in-der-and-pem.md

 * [Online version](https://lapo.it/asn1js/).
 * Offline version: Unpack the [zip](http://lapo.it/asn1js/asn1js.zip) in an empty directory and point a browser at the `index.html` file.

+### `asn1_indent`

+[`asn1_indent`](https://raw.githubusercontent.com/Mbed-TLS/mbedtls-docs/main/tools/bin/asn1_indent) is a home-made script that just splits the nested SEQUENCES from ASN.1 data.
+Useful when inspecting or tweaking data to form bad-case test cases.